What is a UUID?

 This tool generates UUIDs according to specific version algorithms defined in the RFC 4122 standard.
 You can typically select a version (like version 4 for random UUIDs or version 1 for time-based UUIDs).
 When you click the generate button, the tool runs the appropriate algorithm in your web browser to create a new, valid UUID instantly, without sending any data to a server.
 This ensures privacy and speed.

-The main versions in common use are: Version 1: Combines a timestamp and the MAC address of the generating computer for uniqueness.
-Version 4: Generates UUIDs using random or pseudo-random numbers.
-This is the most common version due to its simplicity and privacy (no embedded MAC address).
 Version 3 & 5: Generate UUIDs by hashing a namespace and a name (using MD5 for v3 or SHA-1 for v5).
 They are deterministic, meaning the same input always produces the same UUID.
-Other versions (2, 6, 7, 8) exist but are less frequently used.

 While the probability is not zero, it is astronomically low.
 For version 4 UUIDs, the chance of a collision (generating the same UUID twice) is about 1 in 2^122.
 You are vastly more likely to experience a hardware error or cosmic ray interfering with your computer than to encounter a duplicate UUID in practice.
 For most applications, they can be considered globally unique.